-Initial public offering price per ordinary share \$12.00 Net tangible book value per ordinary share as of June 30, 2014 \$0.28 Increase in net tangible book value per ordinary share attributable to this offering 3.20 Pro forma as adjusted net tangible book value per ordinary share after this offering 3.48 Dilution per ordinary share to new investors in this offering \$ 8.52
+Assumed initial public offering price per ordinary share \$15.00 Net tangible book value per ordinary share as of June 30, 2014 \$0.28 Increase in net tangible book value per ordinary share attributable to this offering 4.38 Pro forma as adjusted net tangible book value per ordinary share after this offering 4.66 Dilution per ordinary share to new investors in this offering \$10.34

-The following table summarizes, as of June 30, 2014, the differences between the number of ordinary shares purchased from us, the total consideration paid to us in cash and the average price per ordinary share paid by existing shareholders and by new investors in this offering (excluding shares purchased by certain existing shareholders or their affiliates in this offering).
-The calculation below is based on the initial public offering price of \$12.00 per ordinary share before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of June 30, 2014, the differences between the number of ordinary shares purchased from us, the total consideration paid to us in cash and the average price per ordinary share paid by existing shareholders and by new investors in this offering.
+The calculation below is based on an assumed initial public offering price of \$15.00 per ordinary share before deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Pure chased Total Consideration Average Price Per Number Percent Amount Percent Share Existing shareholders 6,698,808 69.1% \$32,997,981 47.8% \$ 4.93 Investors in this offering 3,000,000 30.9 36,000,000 52.2 12.00 Total 9,698,808 100.0% 68,997,981 100.0%
+Shares Purchased Total Consideration Average Price Per Number Percent Amount Percent Share Existing shareholders 6,680,322 66.6% \$32,997,981 39.6% \$ 4.94 New investors 3,350,000 33.4 50,250,000 60.4 15.00 Total 10,030,322 100% 83,247,981 100%

-The above discussion and the tables are based on 6,698,808 ordinary shares issued and outstanding as of June 30, 2014, assume the adjustments described above and exclude the following securities:
+The above discussion and the tables are based on 6,680,322 ordinary shares issued and outstanding as of June 30, 2014, assume the adjustments described above and exclude the following securities:

 - Ordinary shares reserved for issuance under our equity incentive plans.
-As of August 19, 2014, we had 1,396,746 ordinary shares reserved for issuance under our equity incentive plans of which there were outstanding options to purchase 1,115,640 shares at a weighted average exercise price of \$1.30 per share. - 75,695 Series E preferred shares issued in July 2014 resulting in net proceeds to us of \$13 million.
-The conversion price with respect to such shares was adjusted due to antidilution protection based on the price to the public in this offering.
-These shares are convertible into 1,547,604 ordinary shares.
+As of August 19, 2014, we had 1,396,746 ordinary shares reserved for issuance under our equity incentive plans of which there were outstanding options to purchase 1,115,640 shares at a weighted average exercise price of \$1.30 per share. - 75,695 Series E preferred shares (convertible into 1,362,510 ordinary shares) which were issued in July 2014.

-- 6,918 preferred shares issued on July 30, 2014 pursuant to the exercise of warrants resulting in net proceeds to us of \$0.7 million.
-Such preferred shares will automatically convert into 124,524 ordinary shares upon the closing of this offering. - Warrants to purchase 882,450 ordinary shares which will remain outstanding following the closing of this offering.
+- 6,918 preferred shares issued on July 30, 2014 pursuant to the exercise of warrants.
+Such preferred shares will automatically convert into 124,524 ordinary shares upon the closing of this offering. - Warrants to purchase 777,996 ordinary shares which will remain outstanding following the closing of this offering.

 To the extent any of these outstanding options or warrants are exercised, there will be further dilution to new investors.
-To the extent options and warrants outstanding as of June 30, 2014 had been exercised as of that date, the as adjusted net tangible book value per ordinary share after this offering would be \$3.32, and total dilution per ordinary share to new investors would be \$8.68.
+To the extent options and warrants outstanding as of June 30, 2014 had been exercised as of that date, the as adjusted net tangible book value per ordinary share after this offering would be \$4.38, and total dilution per ordinary share to new investors would be \$10.62.